 What will your architectural designer provide?

+It is important to ask what is provided in your design fee to limit surprises later.
 Will you get conceptual drawings or full construction drawings?
 Do you get a color rendering or just a floor plan and elevations?
-How many revisions are included in the design fee?
-Do not be afraid to ask what’s included.
+Does the design fee include revisions?

 Do they have rendering capabilities?

 In addition to design drawings, you will want images of your home rendered in a detailed sketch, computer-enhanced drawing, or even a 3-D model.
-The architectural designer may do this or hire a service to produce renderings.
-Envisioning what your home will look like is more difficult if this service is not available.
+The architectural designer may do this or hire a service to produce the renderings.
+If this service is not available, it is more difficult to envision what your home will look.

 Has the architectural designer worked with a variety of site conditions?

-Architectural designers who have worked in only one building region may be limited in their ability to tackle vastly different terrain, or weather conditions (such as snowload) that will impact your design.
+Each building region has its own unique attributes.
+Therefore, you need to select an architectural designer that has worked in various regions.
+This enhances their ability to tackle vastly different terrain or weather conditions (such as snow loads).
 Be certain your architectural designer has experience designing for your site conditions.

 What services are available?